Neyami/Controllable-NPCs/README.md

 If you want to use custom sentences (scientist only for now), set `USE_CUSTOM_SENTENCES` to true,
 and add the contents of sound/default_sentences.txt to the bottom of either svencoop\sound\default_sentences.txt, or copy that file into svencood_addon\sound\ (preferable)

-Set `CNPC_NPC_HITBOX` to `true` to use the hitbox of the monster model instead of the player (only for smaller monsters) EXPERIMENTAL!!
+Set `CNPC_NPC_HITBOX` to `true` to use the hitbox of the monster model instead of the player (only for monsters that have special armor, or are smaller/larger than the player) EXPERIMENTAL!!

 <BR>